siemens/ix/packages/documentation/docs/mobile.md

 );
 ```

-After this changes are applied your application frame should respect all areas of your device which is not easy accessible.
+At this point the application frame should respect all areas of your device which are not part of the app.

-Please be aware to check if the content pages of your application are respect these areas also.
-You can use the defined variables here as well.
+To ensure that the pages of your application displaying content also respect the previously defined areas, you can use the defined variables here as well.

 ```css
 .my-content-space {